ELCBAh/holbertonschool-simple_shell/README.md

 As previously mentioned this code lacks advanced functionalities so, here I will list a few of its most important capabilities.

 - Displays a prompt and waits for the user to type a command.
 A command line always ends with a new line.
+- In case it is launched in non-interactive mode the "$" sign won't be printed.
 - If an executable cannot be found, prints an error message and displays the prompt again.
 - Handles command lines with arguments.
 - Handles the PATH.
+- Handles the environment variable.
 - Input exit implemented.

 ## Pre-requisites